 Another challenge is budgeting with a partner.
-It can feel like too many cooks in the kitchen are ruining the budget soup, but when there are two incomes, lives and futures at stake, everyone involved needs to have a stake in the budget.
+It can feel like too many cooks in the kitchen are ruining the budget soup, but when there are two incomes, lives and futures at stake, and everyone involved needs to participate in the budget.

 12. Hold a Monthly Budget Meeting

-The first budgeting tip is to have a monthly meeting that both of you are required to attend.
+The first budgeting tip is to have a monthly meeting that both of you must attend.

 Whoever enjoys budgeting more can make the budget, but the other partner still has to contribute something.
 Whether they change one line or many, we repeat: They must contribute.